Close Menu

 Freezing locks in rosemary’s freshness and color effectively for up to 6 months.
 Chop leaves and place them in ice cube trays, cover with water or olive oil, and freeze.
 Transfer rosemary cubes to freezer bags for storage.
 You can also freeze whole sprigs by laying them flat in freezer bags, preventing clumping and preserving texture.

-Read Also- How to Pack Garden Tools for Moving: Easy & Safe Tips
+Read Also- How to Survive a Garden Gnome Attack: Essential Tips

 Preserving Rosemary in Oil